 Another one of the most popular Medigap plans is Plan F. Despite higher premiums than other Medigap plans, this plan offers attractive benefits.
 Plan F has monthly premiums ranging from $128.02 to $357.62.

 Beneficiaries who want to maximize coverage without excessive premiums can explore high-deductible plans.
-For example, an extremely affordable option for beneficiaries in Birmingham, Alabama, Plan HDF offers premiums ranging from $27 to $77.90 per month.
+For example, an extremely affordable option for beneficiaries in Birmingham, Alabama, Plan HDF offers monthly premiums ranging from $27 to $77.90.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|